semillastan/semillastan.github.io/resume.md

 #### Web Applications Engineer <span>August 2015 to Janaury 2017</span>

-- Working with [ChronosCloud](https://www.chronoscloud.com) using Rails.
+- Working with [ChronosCloud](https://www.chronoscloud.com) using Ruby on Rails.

 ### Bridge